-A great diversity of plants - over a hundred families of both monocots and dicots - have independently evolved stickiness.
+A great diversity of plants - over a hundred families of both monocots and dicots - have independently evolved stickiness of aerial parts.
 This collection of traits (there is more than one way to stick to a cat) acts as a direct or indirect defense and serves myriad other physiological functions.
 My research on stickiness mediated defenses concerns two distinct mechanisms.

 1) Insects which incidentally land on the surfaces of sticky plants are often entrapped in the goo, and this carrion provides scavenging predators (spiders, true bugs) with a food source.
 These same predators reduce the herbivore load on a plant by consumption or interference.
 Sticky plants in California are characterized by a very consistent predator community, which are ubiquitous on - and adapted to moving on - sticky plants, nomatter the plant family (i.e. they are ecologically, and not phylogenetically specialized).
 The interactions between these predators, as well as between predators and herbivores, have interesting, important, and largely unexplored, effects on the plant.

 2) A subset of sticky plants are 'psammophorous' ('sand-carrying') and are naturally coated in a layer of windblown substrate, generally sand.
 We've found that this covering - entrapped by the same sticky trichomes discussed above - protects the plant against herbivory.
 It does this not through camouflage, as might be expected, but instead acts directly on herbivores: wearing down mouthparts and slowing their growth.

 Sticky seeds, an entirely separate can of worms